Ensono/amido.github.io/docs/nx/nx_monorepo.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The ideologies of Stacks and [`Nx`](https://nx.dev/) are aligned in their focus on providing businesses with a framework that accelerates development, allowing you to focus on business objectives with best practice code.
-Leveraging Nx allows us to build upon that work and to fill the gaps with infrastructure, pipelines and the integration with other Stacks subsystems.
+The ideologies of Ensono Stacks and [`Nx`](https://nx.dev/) are aligned in their focus on providing businesses with a framework that accelerates development, allowing you to focus on business objectives with best practice code.
+Leveraging Nx allows us to build upon that work and to fill the gaps with infrastructure, pipelines and the integration with other Ensono Stacks subsystems.
 Leveraging Nx allows a common developer experience, global communities of support, and an enterprise ready base.

 <details>
   <summary>What is Nx?</summary>